antigenius0910/instant_tech_support/README.md

 Need a "raspberry pi" and "external web camera" also the "big red button".

 Note:
-My code will run on mac yosemite, it got re-written from macgeek's original code since a lot of functions doesn't work on yosemite.
+My code will run on mac yosemite, it got re-written from macgeek's original code since a lot of functions doesn't work on yosemite any more.

 Instruction:
 1. Please load 5000 as apple script and change "facetime number" and "email address"